csparpa/pyowm/sphinx/usage-examples-v2/map-tiles-client-examples.md

 ## Tile object

-A `pyowm.tiles.tile.Tile` object is a wrapper for the tile coordinates and the image data, which is a `pyowm.commons.image.Image` object instance.
+A `pyowm.commons.tile.Tile` object is a wrapper for the tile coordinates and the image data, which is a `pyowm.commons.image.Image` object instance.

 You can save a tile to disk by specifying a target file: